 In May 2017, the Company was sued by a competitor in the Northern District of New York, alleging antitrust violations related to certain aspects of the Company's medical delivery solutions business in a case captioned AngioDynamics, Inc. v.
 C. R. Bard, Inc. et al., Civ.
 No. 1:17-CV-0598.
-Trial began on September 19, 2022, resulting in a complete defense verdict for the Company on October 6, 2022, from which AngioDynamics filed a notice of appeal.
-AngioDynamics withdrew its appeal and on February 17, 2023, the Second Circuit Court of Appeals entered an order dismissing the appeal, which preserved the trial victory and closed the case.
+Trial began on September 19, 2022, resulting in a complete defense verdict for the Company on October 6, 2022, from which AngioDynamics has filed a notice of appeal.